Reviews You Can Rely On

 Servicability / Dealer Network

-This bike is particularly simple and only uses a couple of proprietary parts.
-Any bicycle shop should be able to fully service this bike, and if Lectric is no longer supporting it, there are aftermarket parts that plug-and-play with its electrical system.
+This bike is particularly simple, using only a couple of proprietary parts.
+Any bicycle shop should be able to fully service this bike, and if Lectric is no longer supporting it, aftermarket parts are available that plug-and-play with its electrical system.

 Value